 Star 82 is the code needed to unblock one's phone number.
 Tell us who you are.
 Someone will answer.

-Star 82 Review was founded in 2012 by Alisa Golden, senior adjunct professor in the Printmaking Program at California College of the Arts, currently teaching letterpress in the MFA Writing Program, now a freelance editor and artist.
+Star 82 Review was founded in 2012 by Alisa Golden, then senior adjunct professor in the Printmaking Program at California College of the Arts, currently teaching letterpress in the MFA Writing Program, now a freelance editor and artist.
 She has been making books since 1983 under the imprint never mind the press.
 She holds an MFA in Creative Writing from San Francisco State University.
 You can find her book art, art quilts, and links to her writing and blog at www.neverbook.com.

 Editor Interviews at: